 Casino dealers run all table games at casinos, such as roulette, blackjack, craps and baccarat.
 They are responsible for explain the rules to patrons, taking bets and operating the game.
 Dealers also make payouts to winners and alert security to any suspicious behavior.
 Most dealers work at more than one table game, and may even move from game to game during a single shift.
-A career as a casino dealer does not require much advance training, but individuals who go into the field must have the right personality and temperament.
+A career as a casino dealer does not require much advanced training, but individuals who go into the field must have the right personality and temperament.

 While there are no formal education requirements for dealers, most casinos prefer to hire candidates who have a high school diploma or GED.
 Because these jobs require knowledge of basic math, dealers may be required to take a math skills test prior to employment.